 Contact the Innovator about choosing the Incentive.
 They will be able to offer you a refund or offer you another option for your Incentive change like donating ten more dollars to upgrade your Incentive.You can also reach out to us on our support page if contacting the Innovator does not work.
 We will work to resolve the issue.

 No, we advise against using Sponsorship’s as a tax deduction.
 If you are Sponsoring a non-profit campaign, get in touch with the Innovator of the non-profit to inquiry about tax deductions.
-We recommend consulting with your tax advisor on all tax inquires for your region.
+We recommend consulting with your tax advisor on all tax inquiries for your region.

-Your card is charged at the end of the funding stage you sponsor in.
+Your credit card is charged at the end of the funding stage you sponsor in.
 If you sponsor a dream in stage one, your card is charged at the end of stage one and not in stage two, unless you place a new sponsorship.
 If you sponsor in stage two, you are charged at the end of stage two.

-If a dream is in stage two, a project has been successfully funded and you can view the second stage as stretch funding.
+If a project is in stage two, a project has been successfully funded and you can view the second stage as stretch funding.
 This means, if you contribute in stage two, you are more likely to receive your selected Incentive.

+It’s up to the Innovator to decide on how they want to deliver incentives.
 Once a dream becomes successfully funded, we allow the Innovator access to your contact information and shipping information.
 Please ensure your shipping address is up to date at all times.